Growing the seeds

 Cherimoya seedlings need a tall container, otherwise the taproot can grow deformed, which stunts their growth.
 Bury them 3/4 inch (2 cm) deep in a deep container (at least 4-5 inches / 10-12 cm tall), and water until the soil is moist (but not soggy).
 Keep them about 65-77 degrees F (18-25 C).
 Avoid letting them get above 80° F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.
 Give them some air circulation.

-They should sprout within 4-6 weeks.
-Start them with filtered sun or 1-2 hours of direct sun.
-Water as needed.
+They should sprout in about 4-6 weeks.
+Start them with filtered sun or 1-2 hours of direct sun, but protect from strong afternoon sun.
+Water as needed to keep the soil moist (but not constantly saturated).
 Once the seedlings have 3 leaves, gently transplant to a taller pot, and move them into bright shade for a week.
-You can move them outside if temperatures are not very hot or cold.
-Gradually increase the amount of sun they get a little each day, until they have 1/2 day sun after 1-2 weeks.
-Cherimoyas prefer partial shade while young - avoid strong afternoon sun.
+You can move them outside if temperatures are mild.
+Gradually increase the amount of sun they get a little each day, until they have 1/2 day sun after 4-5 months.
+Cherimoyas prefer partial shade while young.

-Remember to protect your Cherimoyas from frost, especially when young, as they will not survive temperatures under 27-31 degrees F (-2 degrees C).
+Remember to protect your plants from frost, especially when young, as they will not survive temperatures under 27-31 degrees F (-2 degrees C).

 For more info on growing Cherimoya, see : http://www.crfg.org/pubs/ff/cherimoya.html